 So how to record a Google Meet video call?

-- First, create a meeting in Google Calendar, Gmail, Chat, directly in the Google Meet app, or simply type a shortcut link meet.new in the Chrome address bar.
+- First, create a meeting in Google Calendar, Gmail, Chat, Google Classroom or directly in the Google Meet app, or simply type a shortcut link meet.new in the Chrome address bar.

-- Make sure that you will be joining the video conference on the web, as it’s impossible to record Google Meet on the phone.
+- Make sure that you will be joining the video calls on the web, as it’s impossible for the screen recorder to roll on mobile app.

 - Invite guests, and check if every participant is present when you inform them that you’re about to start recording the Google Meet sessions.

 - Start recording your video meetings with just a few clicks.
 Go to the three dots menu at the bottom and click Record meeting.

 - Follow cues shown in the right sidebar and pop-ups.
 They contain information about where the video will be saved and prompt you to get consent from guests on your Google Meet video calls.

 - The recording starts when you see a small red rectangle icon in the top left corner saying [⦿REC].

-- You can stop recording using the button on the right.
+- As the meeting organizer, you can stop recording using the button on the right.
 If you don’t, it will be automatically turned off when everyone leaves the call.

-- After the meeting is over, you will receive an email with the recording.
+- After the meeting is over, you will receive an email with the recording link.
 You can share or download it from Google Drive like any other file.
 Your classic Meet recording resolution will be set at 720p.

-How to put this feature to good use?
+How to put this Google Meet recording feature to good use?

-Here are a few examples of how FOTC utilises meeting recordings in marketing and internal communication.
+Here are a few examples of how FOTC utilises Google Meet call recordings in marketing and internal communication.
 Recording Google Meet video conferences is helpful when we:

 - …conduct interviews with clients.
 Being able to record Google Meet calls allows us to prepare transcriptions that become the basis of customer success stories we publish on our website.

-- …organise Google Workspace training for customers.
+- …organise Google Workspace and Google Meet session for training customers.
 After an online workshop for a group of admins or users, our training specialists prepare a folder with customised materials that include files and recorded tutorials so the trainees can refresh the newly acquired knowledge anytime.

 - …have company-wide summary meetings online.
 With the hybrid cooperation model, we pay special attention to bringing everyone up to speed with the company’s progress each quarter.
 Every summary presentation gets recorded and posted on our internal communication platform for those who couldn’t attend the event.